alinas2000/RecipeRecommender/readme.md

 > `$ jupyter notebook`

 Open `recipe_pickling.ipynb` and run all the cells.
 This should save 3 pickled datasets to `website/cached_models`.
 These datasets help with retraining the recommender system.
+Once this is complete, you can kill the Jupyter Server.

 #### Run Server